-I do recommend taking Felting 101 first, if you have no wet felting experience.
+I recommend taking Felting 101 first, if you have no wet felting experience.

 Ruffled Nuno Scarf

-Create a feminine ruffle edge nuno scarf in this one day workshop.
+Create a feminine ruffle edge nuno scarf in this 1 Day workshop.
 We will be felting with a palette of hand-dyed superfine merino wool, and light weight silk fabric.
 One of the brilliant things about this scarf design is that very little wool comes in contact with the wearer’s skin, making it a great accessory for warmer weather.
 Beginner friendly, but felting experience helpful.